 Evaluation in the Beginning School is based primarily on teacher observation and work samples, including a writing portfolio with evidence of beginning student self-reflection.
 Progress reports are coupled with parent-teacher conferences.
 Evaluation also helps inform parents of their child’s progress.

-Report cards for Second through Fifth Grade students include both a checklist of skills and a narrative portion.
+Report cards for Second through Fifth Grade students include reading and writing continuums, a checklist of skills and a narrative portion.
 The narrative addresses individual strengths, accomplishments, and challenges.
 Two parent-teacher conferences are scheduled, in fall and winter, and report cards are sent home twice a year, in February and June.
 Additional individual conferences may be scheduled by teachers or parents upon request.